ndom91/youtube-playlists/README.md

 ## Contributing

-This is very much still in beta stage, but you can visit my staging instance (hosted on github pages) at [youtube.ndo.dev](https://youtube.ndo.dev) or run it locally by:
+This is very much still in beta stage, but you can run it locally by:

 1. Clone the repo `git clone https://github.com/ndom91/youtube-playlists`
 2. Install dependencies `npm i`